forrestthewoods/fts_unity_native_plugin_reloader/readme.md

 }
 ```

-My new and improved way.
+My new and improved way:

 ``` Csharp
 [PluginAttr("cpp_example_dll")]